Shopping Links

 Availability

-Available in the US from ADV under the title "Battle Angel" on bilingual DVD (was out of print for a while, but is again available); formerly available on subtitled or dubbed VHS, or subtitled CAV LD.
-RightStuf currently has the DVD on sale for under $12.
+Available in North America from Section23, previously ADV, under the title "Battle Angel" on bilingual DVD (the ADV DVD was out of print and hard to find for a while before a more recent re-release).
+Was originally available on subtitled or dubbed VHS, or subtitled CAV LD.
+RightStuf has the DVD in stock at last check.